kishikawakatsumi/SourceKitForSafari/README.md

 * Open `SourceKit for Safari.app`

+__(From version 0.6.0, Native Messaging is used to communicate with Language Protocol Server.
+Therefore, no longer needed to keep the host application running.
+The extension will automatically launch the helper application.
+To install the helper application, launch SourceKit for Safari.app once.
+Then the helper application will be installed.)__

-__(Unlike Safari Extension, Chrome Extension communicates with the language server through the host application.
-Therefore, the host application must be running while using the extension.)__
+~~(Unlike Safari Extension, Chrome Extension communicates with the language server through the host application.
+Therefore, the host application must be running while using the extension.)~~

 ## Getting Started